Dennis366/BootstrapWebPage/README.md

 # Lapland Adventures – Bootstrap Website

-## 📌 Overview
+##  Overview
 Lapland Adventures is a responsive multi-page website built using **Bootstrap 5.3**.
 The project showcases a fictional tourism company offering winter experiences in Lapland, such as Northern Lights tours, dog sledding, and visits to the Ice Hotel.

 ---

 ## 🚀 Features
 - Responsive navigation bar with dropdown menu
-- Carousel with adjustable speed
 - Cards and collapsible sections for activities
 - Table displaying activity durations
 - Contact form with JavaScript interaction